Senate passes bipartisan spending bill, avoids looming shutdown

 The Senate passed a budget and debt limit deal on Thursday that the Trump administration and leaders from both parties agreed to, but left hardline fiscal conservatives worried for the future.

 The legislation increases spending caps and suspends the debt ceiling, allowing for more government borrowing until July 31, 2021 – after the next presidential election.
-It also avoids a potential government shutdown.
+The measure, once signed by the president, would permit the government to resume borrowing to pay all its bills and would set an overall $1.37 trillion limit on agency budgets approved by Congress annually.
+It also would remove the prospect of a government shutdown in October and automatic spending cuts.
 President Trump touted the deal Thursday morning before the vote.

 SEN. JIM INHOFE: BUDGET DEAL IS GOOD FOR DEFENSE AND CONSERVATIVE VALUES